-The ABS executive
+The ABS Executive

-Vice-president - Leroy Gonsalves
+President - Leroy Gonsalves

 Leroy is passionate about all things bats, but has a particular interest in the ecology of echolocating bats.
 He works as a research scientist in the Forest Science group of the NSW Department of Primary Industries where he undertakes research on threatened species, including bats, in forested and other landscapes to improve ecological outcomes.